 - Cut spending big time.
 This means making serious sacrifices and it sucks at first.
 Eating out, clothes, consumer items, entertainment, and recurring bills are great areas to cut quickly.
 Then tackle vehicle spending and finally your house.
 Many people are poor because they want to "own" a house and it siphons off way too much of their income.
 Renting is likely to be a better option for most Canadians.

 - Use all excess cash flow to cut down your debt until you only have a mortgage and car loan.
 These can be dealt with later once you've convinced your partner that you don't need to fool your neighbours into believing you're rich by driving nice cars and living in an oversized money sucking house.
 Get rid of credit cards, lines of credit, personal loans, furniture payment plans, etc. as fast as you possibly can.

 - Start investing after the high interest debt is gone.
 Make this a habit; it should be part of your mandatory "spending".
-A 6% return might not seem "worth it" at the start, but year after year it adds up a lot!
+A 6% return might not seem worth the the hassle at the start, but compounding year after year it adds up a lot!